RandyGaul/cute_headers/README.md

     #define TS_IMPLEMENTATION
     #include "tinysound.h"

-Sometimes it is very annoying to have to include <dsound.h>, and in the event users do *not* want to include this file (for any reason, like compile times, or just preference) feel free to define TS_USE_DSOUND_HEADER as 0 inside of tinysound.h.
-This will remove the <dsound.h> header dependency by pulling in only the minimal necessary header symbols from <dsound.h> and <windows.h>.
+Sometimes it is very annoying to have to include dsound.h, and in the event users do *not* want to include this file (for any reason, like compile times, or just preference) feel free to define TS_USE_DSOUND_HEADER as 0 inside of tinysound.h.
+This will remove the dsound.h header dependency by pulling in only the minimal necessary header symbols from dsound.h and windows.h.